ai-traders/ide/README.md

  images are supported to provide such an environment.

 ## Features (specification)
+1. End user can run `ide <command>` and this will run a docker container and invoke a `command` inside.
 1. End user can use different docker images for different tasks.

 ## Why